Aberdeen, Washington: Retail

 The city had two indoor shopping malls that were developed in the 1970s and early 1980s.
 The Wishkah Mall east of downtown Aberdeen opened in August 1976 on the riverfront and was followed in August 1981 by the South Shore Mall, which was south of the Chehalis River.
 The newer South Shore Mall had 350,000 sqft and space for 80 retailers, including anchor tenants Sears and J.C.
 Penney following their relocation from downtown.
 It was renamed to the Shoppes at Riverside in 2016 and closed on February 13, 2021, following an engineering report that found the soil under the foundation had settled and would pose structural risks.
 A movie theater and fun center remain open in two of the four anchor spaces at the mall, which is owned by Coming Attractions Theaters.

+Arts and culture

+Aberdeen has the largest public library in Grays Harbor County, and is operated as part of the Timberland Regional Library system.
+The city originally had a Carnegie library that opened in 1908 and was replaced in 1966 by the current building.
+The Timberland Regional Library took over operations in 1969 and renovated the building in 2000.

+The city's museum was located in a historic armory built in 1922.
+The building and the museum's collections were destroyed in a fire in 2018.